morganney/dartscript/README.md

 ## Example

-Given a file with a Dart function (that possible calls another function)
+Given a file with a Dart function (that possibly calls another function)

 **file.dart**